Spring onion, tahini and harissa smash potato salad

 Salt & pepper

-It’s smoky, creamy, tangy, and loaded with Middle Eastern flavour — and clings to each golden edge of the smashed potato like an absolute dream.
+It’s loaded with Middle Eastern flavour and it clings to each golden edge of the smashed potato like an absolute dream.

 FAQs